-This 0.2 (0.3 cpt payable in 2007) cent per taxable ton (subject to M.S.
+An amount equal to 0.3 cent per taxable ton (subject to M.S.
 298.225 guarantee) is paid to the Range Association of Municipalities and Schools (RAMS) to provide an area-wide approach to problems that demand coordinated and cooperative actions.
 All cities, towns and schools in the taconite and iron ore mining area are included.
 This amount is subtracted from the Taconite Municipal Aid distribution in Subd.
 3.